timbertson/opam2nix-packages/README.md

  - `opam2nix.importSelectionsFile selections_file` takes an attribute set with the following properties, all optional:
    - `pkgs`: defaults to the `pkgs` set opam2nix was imported with
-   - `overrides`: function accepting `{self, super}` arguments and returning attributes to be overriden / added
+   - `overrides`: function accepting `{self, super}` arguments and returning attributes to be overridden / added

  - `opam2nix.buildPackageSet`: returns an attrset with an attribute for each selected package
    - accepts any option accepted by either `selectionsFile` or `importSelectionsFile`